fstark/portal/roms/README.md

 		After a press of a key, the test continues at the next memory 'page', ie at the next multiple of 0100H.
 In the example, it would continue at 1300

-	- When all the RAM has been tested, the it is tested with the next bit pattern (01H)
+	- When all the RAM has been tested, a '*' is displayed on the right of the screen and the test is restarted.